-"Vacation hair," as the advertisers would have it, is tousled (whatever that means) and waist-length, with natural highlights and a shine only comparable to the sun, under which it basks.
+"Windswept hair," as the advertisers would have it, is tousled (whatever that means) with a shine that never looks greasy — even though it hasn't been washed in days.
 It looks like it would be as soft as velvet to the touch.
-But in reality, our summer 'do looks more like we've been fiddling with some wiring with soaking-wet hands.
+But in reality, our hair looks more like we've been fiddling with some wiring with soaking-wet hands after we've walked two blocks in a winter breeze.
 (Fun fact: Not everyone's locks dry to perfection when exposed to the elements.)

 First, don't freak out.
 There are plenty of solutions to get your hair back on track — the majority of which can be tried and tested sink-side.
-Honestly, there's lots you can do, even if your hair is suffering from acute heat exhaustion.
-Here's the drill.
+Here's the hair repair drill, ahead.